berry120/VueLoop/README.md

 VueLoop
 =======

-Simple library for getting weather data from the Vantage Vue
+Simple library for getting weather data from the Vantage Vue.

 Example usage: